-(a) a fixed fee of 500,000 United States dollars or its equivalent in a freely convertible currency, payable by the applicant at the time of submitting an application; or

-(b) at the election of the applicant, a fixed fee of 50,000 United States dollars or its equivalent in a freely convertible currency, payable by the applicant at the time of submitting an application, and an annual fee calculated as set out in paragraph 2.

-2. The annual fee shall be calculated as follows:

-(i) 5 United States dollars multiplied by the area factor from the date of the first anniversary of the contract;

-(ii) 10 United States dollars multiplied by the area factor from the date of the first relinquishment in accordance with regulation 27(2); and

-(iii) 20 United States dollars multiplied by the area factor from the date of the second relinquishment in accordance with regulation 27(3).

-3. The "Area Factor" means the number of square kilometres comprised in the exploration area at the date upon which the periodic payment in question becomes due.

-4. The amount of the fee shall be reviewed from time to time by the Council in order to ensure that it covers the administrative costs incurred by the Authority in processing the application.
+- (a) a fixed fee of 500,000 United States dollars or its equivalent in a freely convertible currency, payable by the applicant at the time of submitting an application; or - (b) at the election of the applicant, a fixed fee of 50,000 United States dollars or its equivalent in a freely convertible currency, payable by the applicant at the time of submitting an application, and an annual fee calculated as set out in paragraph 2. - 2.
+The annual fee shall be calculated as follows: - (i) 5 United States dollars multiplied by the area factor from the date of the first anniversary of the contract; - (ii) 10 United States dollars multiplied by the area factor from the date of the first relinquishment in accordance with regulation 27(2); and - (iii) 20 United States dollars multiplied by the area factor from the date of the second relinquishment in accordance with regulation 27(3). - 3.
+The "Area Factor" means the number of square kilometres comprised in the exploration area at the date upon which the periodic payment in question becomes due. - 4.
+Upon notification by the Secretary-General that the amount of the fee has been insufficient to over the administrative costs incurred by the Authority in processing an application, the fee set out in paragraph 1(a) of this regulation shall be reviewed by the Council. - 5.
+If the administrative costs incurred by the Authority in processing an application are less than the fixed amount, the Authority shall refund the difference to the applicant.

-Section 4 Processing of applications
+Processing of applications